Our Directors and Staff

 Jacob Campos is an avid lover of chamber music and small ensemble musicianship.
 Mr. Campos’ chamber groups that he taught or conducted have performed for Ben Folds, NAM, NAfME, and numerous other prolific venues throughout the Nashville and Chicago area.
 In 2014 he formed the Franklin Winds as a chamber group and they played at the 2015 Music for All, Chamber Music National Festival in Indianapolis, IN.
-Additionally, In 2014 he was named a Blue Ribbon Teacher by Metro Nashville Public Schools.
+The Franklin Saxophone Quartet under Mr. Campos’s direction performed at the 2017 Chamber Music National Festival.
+Additionally, in 2014 he was named a Blue Ribbon Teacher by Metro Nashville Public Schools.
 He continues to teach privately and play with various ensembles in the middle Tennessee area.

 Michael Holland, Assistant Band Director/Grassland Middle School Director